-- Security: Ideally, the security of the entry area should be handled both through direct monitoring by a receptionist as well as mechanical devices so that there is overlapping coverage.
+- Security.
+Ideally, the security of the entry area should be handled both through direct monitoring by a receptionist as well as mechanical devices so that there is overlapping coverage.
 Commonly used security systems include: - A card reader system with entry cards that can be swiped through a machine and configured to allow varying degrees of access to parents and staff. - A telephone/intercom for visitors to call the receptionist desk and be buzzed into the center. - A touchpad system that provides each family with an individual access code that can be punched in.

 Any mechanical security system being considered should be coordinated with the project architect to confirm that it does not interfere with required egress from the building during emergencies.

-Reception Desk: In smaller centers, the director or assistant director often handles the reception duties.
+Reception desk.
+In smaller centers, the director or assistant director often handles the reception duties.
 In larger centers, there is often a dedicated receptionist.
 When a receptionist or administrative person can be located right in the reception area, it greatly enhances the friendliness and efficiency of the center.
-Not only will that person greet and monitor all who come and go, but he or she also provides security for the center.
 Because the receptionist often has multiple responsibilities, the reception desk needs to be well-designed to support the various activities planned for each center.
-Typically, the receptionist monitors all the people who come and go, so it is important to have a direct view of the entry, including the inside entry doors and the outside entry porch or area.
+Typically, the receptionist provides security for the center, monitoring all the people who come and go, so it is important to have a direct view of the entry, including the inside entry doors and the outside entry porch or area.
 Since the receptionist often performs a lot of other functions, the desk should be equipped with a sufficient number of electrical outlets and telephone and data lines for all of the equipment that will be located there, such as a computer, telephone (main station), fax machine, printer, etc. Some centers also have families manually sign in at the reception desk, which requires an appropriate space for this to occur.

 Despite all of the functional requirements for the reception desk, it can be designed as a whimsical and child-friendly place.
 In addition to the necessary adult-height counters (about 42 inches high), the desk could also have counters at a child's height (about 18 inches high), so that the children can "sign themselves in" while the parent officially signs in with the receptionist.
 Materials such as felt or Velcro can be incorporated into the face of the desk and be used with loose felt pieces (shapes, animals, letters, free-form shapes) so that the kids can create and play.
-The front face of the desk can easily double as a child-size art gallery to display children's artwork at their eye level.
+The front face of the desk can easily double as a child-size art gallery to display children's artwork at their eve level.
 This can be achieved by providing small recesses in the desk for sculpture display and removable Plexiglas panels to protect paintings and drawings.